ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``AWS Subnet``
 ^^^^^^^^^^^^^^

-    Optional: A comma-separated list of AWS Subnet IDs to use; must exist in the chosen :ref:`region
+    Optional: A comma-separated list of AWS Subnet IDs to use; must exist in the chosen :ref:`AWS region
     <elb_aws_region>` and :ref:`AWS VPC <elb_aws_vpc>`.

     * Default: None